chloeminkyung/MS_MARCOV2/README.md

 ~~~
 ## Evaluation

-#### However, to evaluate our prediction, prediction.json file has to be reformated<br> and Data/candidate.json and Data/reference.json has be generated.<br> Please refer to the MS_MARCO_Edited/data_processing.ipynb#Prediction-data.
+However, to evaluate our prediction, prediction.json file has to be reformated and Data/candidate.json and Data/reference.json has be generated.
+Please refer to the MS_MARCO_Edited/data_processing.ipynb#Prediction-data.

 #### After data processing, Data/candidate.json file structure
 ~~~